Category: Texas

 We found a German bakery called Schugga.
 You can get a meal there too and when we go back to the San Antonio area we will be heading back there to indulge in some of their nonbakery items!
 We met some new friends at Schugga and ended up standing there chatting for about an hour.
 We’re hoping to see Eric and Jacky somewhere down the road!
 Everything we got at Schugga was amazingly good!

 If y’all go to Lockhart, make sure to stop by the courthouse.
 It’s impressive!
+We didn’t go in…we just appreciated it from the outside.

 We really enjoyed being back in a Texas city and seeing some our favorite stores and restaurants!